T-cell lymphoma: Stem Cell Transplant

 Stem cell transplants are a common method of treatment which can either be used in conjunction with chemotherapy to improve remission and effectiveness or it can be used with relapsed lymphoma patients.
 Stem cell transplants can either be an autologous stem cell transplant (ASCT) in which the patient donates their own stem cells or an allogeneic stem cell transplant (alloHCT) in which a related or unrelated healthy donor will donate their stem cells to the patient.
-Stem cells are collected from the bone marrow and are a type of cell capable of self-renewal and can differentiate into all types of cells, this can be utilised for patients with T-cell lymphoma and has seen effective results in treating some subtypes, especially angioimmunoblastic T-cell lymphoma.
+Stem cells are collected from the bone marrow and are a type of cell capable of self-renewal and can differentiate into all types of cells, and this can be utilised for patients with T-cell lymphoma and has seen effective results in treating some subtypes, especially angioimmunoblastic T-cell lymphoma.

 Allogeneic stem cell transplants are mainly used when the patient lacks adequate healthy stem cells for an autologous stem cell transplant or has relapsed after prior autologous stem cell transplant treatments.
-However, allogeneic transplants pose a risk as it may be toxic to the patient.
-Proposed solution include improved donor selection and the use of a conditioning regime in which a high dose of a myeloablative treatment is given alongside stem cell transplants to reduce the immune response.
+However, allogeneic transplants pose a risk as they may be toxic to the patient.
+Proposed solutions include improved donor selection and the use of a conditioning regime in which a high dose of a myeloablative treatment is given alongside stem cell transplants to reduce the immune response.

 Monoclonal antibodies

-Monoclonal antibodies (mAb) utilizes antibodies to target tumours, it induces apoptosis of the tumour through the obstruction of survival pathways.
-Monoclonal antibodies can be used as a single treatment agent, however, are more effective when used concurrently with chemotherapy to improve survival and remission.
-Commonly used monoclonal antibody used to treat T-cell lymphoma include alemtuzumab and denileukin difititox.
+Monoclonal antibodies (mAb) utilize antibodies to target tumours; they induce apoptosis of the tumour through the obstruction of survival pathways.
+Monoclonal antibodies can be used as a single treatment agent; however, they are more effective when used concurrently with chemotherapy to improve survival and remission.
+Commonly used monoclonal antibodies used to treat T-cell lymphoma include alemtuzumab and denileukin difititox.

 Nucleoside analogs

 Nucleoside analogs are a type of antiviral cytotoxic drug used to treat various cancer related diseases.
-It possesses highly immunosuppressive abilities and acts by inhibiting viral replication and prevent the spread of the cancerous growth.
-Nucleoside analogs are one of the most active class of drug used to treat T-cell lymphoma.
+It possesses highly immunosuppressive abilities and acts by inhibiting viral replication and preventing the spread of the cancerous growth.
+Nucleoside analogs are one of the most active classes of drugs used to treat T-cell lymphoma.